-65. Guidance counsellors consulted by another guidance counsellor must provide their opinion and recommendations within a reasonable time.
-If unable to do so, they must so notify the other guidance counsellor as quickly as possible.

-66. Guidance counsellors may not, with respect to another guidance counsellor or any person with whom they have a professional relationship, damage the person's reputation, denigrate or harass the person or breach the person's trust, voluntarily mislead the person, betray good faith or use unfair practices.

-67. Guidance counsellors refrain from criticizing, overtly or without evidence to the public, the standard or new guidance methods, different from those they use in the practice of the profession, when the methods meet the generally recognized professional and scientific principles in guidance.

-68. Guidance counsellors may not take credit for work not performed by them.

-69. Guidance counsellors recognize the Order's responsibility to ensure the protection of the public and the practice of the profession by competent professionals.
-For that purpose, they must, in particular,

-(1) inform the Order that a person is appropriating the title of guidance counsellor or carries on illegally activities reserved to them;

-(2) inform the syndic that they have reason to believe in the existence of a situation likely to affect the competence or the integrity of another guidance counsellor;

-(3) promptly reply to all verbal or written requests from the secretary of the Order, a syndic, a member of the review committee or the professional inspection committee, an inspector of the committee, an investigator or an expert; and

-(4) respect any agreement made with any of the persons referred to in paragraph 3.

-70. A guidance counsellor who is requested by the Order to become a member of a council for the arbitration of accounts, a disciplinary council, a review committee or a professional inspection committee must agree to serve, unless there are reasonable reasons preventing the guidance counsellor from becoming a member.

-71. In no circumstances may a guidance counsellor, on being informed of an inquiry into the guidance counsellor's professional conduct or competence or that of persons who work with them or who carry on their activities within the same partnership or joint-stock company as them or on being served with a complaint, communicate with the person who requested the inquiry or made the complaint or with any other person involved in the inquiry or complaint, without the prior written authorization of the syndic.
+- 64. Guidance counsellors consulted by another guidance counsellor must provide their opinion and recommendations within a reasonable time.
+If unable to do so, they must so notify the other guidance counsellor as quickly as possible. - 65.
+Guidance counsellors may not, with respect to another guidance counsellor or any person with whom they have a professional relationship, damage the person's reputation, denigrate or harass the person or breach the person's trust, voluntarily mislead the person, betray good faith or use unfair practices. - 66.
+Guidance counsellors refrain from criticizing, overtly or without evidence to the public, the standard or new guidance methods, different from those they use in the practice of the profession, when the methods meet the generally recognized professional and scientific principles in guidance. - 67.
+Guidance counsellors may not take credit for work not performed by them. - 68.
+Guidance counsellors recognize the Order's responsibility to ensure the protection of the public and the practice of the profession by competent professionals.
+For that purpose, they must, in particular, - (1) inform the Order that a person is appropriating the title of guidance counsellor or carries on illegally activities reserved to them; - (2) inform the syndic that they have reason to believe in the existence of a situation likely to affect the competence or the integrity of another guidance counsellor; - (3) promptly reply, in a complete and truthful manner, to all verbal or written requests from the secretary of the Order, a syndic, a member of the review committee or the professional inspection committee, an inspector of the committee, an investigator or an expert; and - (4) respect any agreement made with any of the persons referred to in paragraph 3. - 69.
+A guidance counsellor who is requested by the Order to become a member of a council for the arbitration of accounts, a disciplinary council, a review committee or a professional inspection committee must agree to serve, unless there are reasonable reasons preventing the guidance counsellor from becoming a member. - 70.
+In no circumstances may a guidance counsellor, on being informed of an inquiry into the guidance counsellor's professional conduct or competence or that of persons who work with them or who carry on their activities within the same partnership or joint-stock company as them or on being served with a complaint, communicate with the person who requested the inquiry or made the complaint or with any other person involved in the inquiry or complaint, without the prior written authorization of the syndic.

-72. Guidance counsellors must not mislead in particular the secretary of the Order, a syndic, an investigator, an expert or an inspector.